NicodemusGurion/nicodemusgurion.github.io/_includes/QH/F-J.md

 > When two Muslims fight (meet) each other with their swords, both the murderer as well as the murdered will go to the Hell-fire.

+## All people go to hell

+Surah 19:71

+> There is not one of you but shall pass by Hell.
+This is a decree which your Lord will fulfil.

+So apparently all people, including all Muslims, will go to hell.
+It's up to the iffy and contradictory means of [salvation](#salvation) that anyone would get out of there.

 # Hygiene, health and food